A comprehensive resource for safe and responsible laser use

 The beam can be focused wide, narrow or any size in-between:

-The output is a smooth circle of laser light, including speckle (see How to safely simulate a laser strike for graphics showing laser speckle).
+The output is a smooth circle of laser light, including speckle.
+(For a simulation of laser speckle, see "What the light looks like" on the page How to safely simulate a laser strike.)
 The size of the circle varies depending on the beam diameter adjustment and the distance to a wall or other target.

 This animated GIF shows the beam circle at 6 feet from the target.
 The beam size can range from 1.5 inches to 14 inches in diameter at this distance.
 Note how the beam brightness is uniform across the circle.